cancerberoSgx/short-jsdoc/README.md

 ## Heavy type support

 Heavy support for Types - they are optional but it is important for getting a navigable API.
-Support Type Generic syntax.
+Support Type Generic syntax. and multiple types.

-##Rich output
+## Rich output

 The parser generates a json file with all jsdoc meta data that can be consumed and shared easily.

-Then there is an html5 application default implementation that shows this output in a very rich way and easy to customize.
+Then there is an html5 single page application default implementation that shows this output in a very rich way and easy to customize.
 The jsdoc text support plain text, html or markdown.

-##Extendable
+## Extendable

 The parser read the sources and generate a Abstract Syntax Tree (AST) of ALL the @annotations.
 THEN it is 'beautified' with shortcuts for properties and methods.
-But the AST is there for those who want to define its own semantics and annotations.
+But the original AST with ALL the annotations is there for those who want to define its own semantics and annotations.

-##browser and nodejs
+## Browser and nodejs

 100% usable both in nodejs or in the browser.

-#Syntax
+# Syntax
 [Some syntax notes](https://github.com/cancerberoSgx/short-jsdoc/blob/master/SYNTAX.md)

-##License
+## License
 short-jsdoc is open sourced under the [MIT License](https://github.com/cancerberoSgx/short-jsdoc/blob/master/LICENSE).